U.S. hiring accelerates; annual wage growth strongest since 2009

 January marked the first full year of employment data under the Trump administration.
 Job growth averaged 176,000 per month under the current government, compared to 208,300 during last year of the Obama administration.

-Job growth is expected to slow this year as the labour market hits full employment.
-Companies are already reporting difficulties finding qualified workers, which economists say will force some to significantly raise wages as they compete for scarce labour.
+Job growth is expected to slow this year as the labor market hits full employment.
+Companies are already reporting difficulties finding qualified workers, which economists say will force some to significantly raise wages as they compete for scarce labor.

 But the road to faster wage growth remains long.
 The year-on-year rise in average hourly earnings for production and non-supervisory workers was stuck at 2.4 percent in January.